The Leap from LTE to 5G: Shaping the Future of Mobile Communication

 Millimeter Waves

 5G uses higher frequency bands, known as millimeter waves (24 GHz and above), to facilitate faster data transmission and increased capacity.
-These waves do have shorter ranges and can be obstructed, meaning companies need more antennas deployed closely together.
+These waves do have shorter ranges and can be obstructed.
+Therefore, companies need to deploy more antennas closely together.

 Massive MIMO